qlik-oss/qlik-cloud-monitoring-apps/README.md

 # Qlik Cloud Monitoring Apps

-This repository references community-built and supported Qlik Sense applications, which provide visibility of both operational and usage data in Qlik Cloud.
+This repository references community-built and community-supported Qlik Sense applications, which provide visibility of both operational and usage data in Qlik Cloud.

+The apps work with user-based subscriptions only.

 ## Applications